 But how often to I live my life unaware of His presence?
 His nearness?

 What seems to be more present, more pressing, more there is busyness.
 To-do lists.
 Schedules full to the brim.
 Time and stuff and people to manage.
 However, all these attempts at flourishing fall short when Jesus isn’t there.

 This year, I want my heart attentive to Emmanuel: God with us.
 Because Jesus IS here!

 I also want to share this gift with the people in my life.
 How many of my friends and family still live in a world where Jesus isn’t there?

 How many are clinging to darkness when the gift of light and hope rests under the cross-tree on which Jesus hung in our place.
 Unaware of the Christ-child who became King, worthy of worship and gratitude.

-Something keeps this gift at a distance, arms length maybe, or perhaps twenty-nine and a half foot pole distance.
-My heart aches with a grief that pounds loud sometimes for these, my loved ones without True hope.
+Something keeps this gift at a distance, arms length maybe, or perhaps the length of a twenty-nine and a half foot pole.
+My heart aches with a grief that pounds loud sometimes for my loved ones without True hope.
 Because Jesus isn’t there.